Generalization in diffusion models arises from geometry-adaptive harmonic representations: Diffusion model variance and denoising generalization

-The generalization of the denoising performance suggests that the model variance vanishes when $N$ increases, so that the density implicitly represented by the DNN becomes independent of the training set.
-To investigate this, we train denoisers on \emph{non-overlapping} subsets of CelebA of various size $N$.
-We then generate samples using the scores learned by each denoiser, through the deterministic reverse diffusion algorithm of \citet{kadkhodaie2020solving}---see \Cref{app:training details} for details.
-Figure \ref{fig:model_variance_convergence} shows samples generated by these denoisers, starting from the same initial noise sample.
+To investigate this generalization further, we train denoisers on \emph{non-overlapping} subsets of CelebA of various size $N$.
+We then generate samples using the scores learned by each denoiser, through the reverse diffusion algorithm of \citet{kadkhodaie2020solving}---see \Cref{app:training details} for details.
+Figure \ref{fig:model_variance_convergence_unet} shows samples generated by these denoisers, initialized from the same noise sample.
 For small $N$, the networks memorize their respective training images.
-For large $N$, however, the networks converge to the same score function (and thus sample from the same model density), generating nearly identical samples. \comment{The bottom portion of the figure compare the similarity between pairs of images generated by the two networks with the similarity between each generated sample and the most similar image in the corresponding train set.
-Additionally, \Cref{app:celeba-subsets} shows the distribution of cosine similarities of closest pairs between the two training subsets.
-For small $N$, a significant number of samples are perfectly matched to train set images, and the samples from the two networks are not matched.
-With increasing $N$, images drawn from the two denoisers become more similar to each other, and less similar to the closest image in their respective training sets, demonstrating the convergence to a generalized common distribution.} This surprising behavior, which is much stronger than convergence of average train and test performance, shows that the model variance tends to zero at a train set size that is quite small relative to the sizes of the network ($700k$ parameters) and the image ($40 \times 40$ pixels).
+However, for large $N$, the networks converge to the same score function (and thus sample from the same model density), generating nearly identical samples. \comment{The bottom portion of the figure compare the similarity between pairs of images generated by the two networks with the similarity between each generated sample and the most similar image in the corresponding training set.
+Additionally, \Cref{app:subsets} shows the distribution of cosine similarities of closest pairs between the two training subsets.
+For small $N$, a significant number of samples are perfectly matched to training set images, and the samples from the two networks are not matched.
+With increasing $N$, images drawn from the two denoisers become more similar to each other, and less similar to the closest image in their respective training sets, demonstrating the convergence to a generalized common distribution.} This surprising behavior provides a much stronger demonstration of convergence than comparison of average train and test performance.